 In June 2010, the Marine Corps Heritage Foundation made available a grant to aid our efforts in locating the 19 USMC recipients who are classified as Lost to History.
 To date we have located 9.

-Elections for a permanent Board were held on 20 November 2009; the Annual elections for 2016 took place the last week of November 2016.
+Elections for a permanent Board were held on 20 November 2009; the Annual elections for 2017 took place the first week of December 2017.

 Our Current Board of Directors are: